tmgycjl/qyfc/README.md

 # win-ffplay

-	This is a media player, GUI for QYFC and media engine for ffmpeg.We also can play  private media file for myself for a small change.
+	This is a media player, GUI for QYFC and media engine for ffmpeg.

+	We also can play  private media file for myself for a small change.

 	For  example "readMyMediaFile".